jvanasco/pyramid_session_multi/README.md

     request.session_multi['session1']['foo'] = "bar"
     request.session_multi['session2']['bar'] = "foo"

-pyramid_session_multi lazily evaluates each Session namespace independently of each other, so accessing `request.session_multi` will not instantiate any of the component Sessions.
+`pyramid_session_multi` lazily evaluates each Session namespace independently of each other, so accessing `request.session_multi` will not instantiate any of the component Sessions.

+`pyramid_session_multi` is completely independent of Pyramid's built-in Session support, so you can still use `request.session` alongside this library!

 # Advanced Usage